awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RoleARN`  <a name="cfn-applicationautoscaling-scalabletarget-rolearn"></a>
 Specify the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role that allows Application Auto Scaling to modify the scalable target on your behalf\.
 This can be either an IAM service role that Application Auto Scaling can assume to make calls to other AWS resources on your behalf, or a service\-linked role for the specified service\.
-For more information, see [Service\-Linked Roles](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.
+For more information, see [How Application Auto Scaling Works with IAM](https://docs.aws.amazon.com/autoscaling/application/userguide/security_iam_service-with-iam.html) in the *Application Auto Scaling User Guide*\.
 To automatically create a service\-linked role, specify the full ARN of the service\-linked role in your stack template\.
-For examples of the ARN format, see the Examples section at the bottom of this page and in [AWS::ApplicationAutoScaling::ScalingPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalingpolicy.html)\.
+For examples of the ARN format and more information, see [Service\-Linked Roles](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)